qudt/qudt-public-repo/README.md

 Status
 ------

-Release 2.0 of QUDT will be organizaed in increments.
+Release 2.0 of QUDT will be organized in increments.
 The first increment will be a release of the schemas and base vocabularies for quantities, units and dimensions.

 ----